 The soccer franchise and owner of the remaining superblock commercial property have both expressed willingness to explore a shared stormwater treatment system for the entire 34.5-acre site.
 City staff recently led a half-day workshop with the development team to collaborate on possible designs.

 Ford Site - A 21st Century Community

-Stormwater runoff from the former Ford site drains to one discharge point: Hidden Falls Creek, which flows to the nearby Mississippi River.
+Stormwater runoff from the former Ford site drains to one point: Hidden Falls Creek, which flows to the nearby Mississippi River.
 Historic maps indicate the creek existed on the site prior to the assembly plant but was paved over and buried.
-The high amount of impervious material at the Ford site sends uncontrolled runoff downstream without treatment into the river.
+The high amount of impervious material at the Ford Site sends uncontrolled runoff downstream without treatment into the river.
 For almost a century, the creek has been ravaged by extreme flows during rains while stagnating in dry periods.